President Obama Stuns Vice President Biden With Highest Civilian Honor

 “I just hope that the asterisk in history that is attached to my name when they talk about this presidency is that I can say I was part of the journey of a remarkable man who did remarkable things for this country,” Biden continued.
 “Remarkable things.”

 Biden and Obama grew extremely close during their eight years in the White House.
-Although Obama has vowed to remain involved in the political sphere once president-elect Donald Trump is inaugurated on January 20, it’s unclear at this point what Vice President Biden will decide to do.
+Although Obama has vowed to remain involved in the political sphere once President-elect Donald Trump is inaugurated on January 20, it’s unclear at this point what Vice President Biden will decide to do.

-Biden ran for president in 1998, but eventually dropped out of the race after a series of medical problems.
-Biden decided to run for president again in 2008, 20 years after his initial candidacy, but he eventually succeeded the democratic nomination to President Barack Obama.
+Biden ran for president in 1988, but eventually dropped out of the race after a series of controversies.
+Biden decided to run for president again in 2008, 20 years after his initial candidacy, but he eventually conceded the Democratic nomination to then-Senator Barack Obama.

 During a December press conference, Biden said he didn’t rule out running for president in the 2020 election.
-However, if he did so, he would be 77 on election day, which would make him the oldest incoming president in American history.
+However, if he did so, he would be 77 on Election Day, which would make him, if he wins, the oldest incoming president in American history.

 [Featured Image by Susan Walsh/AP Images]